ethanmoffat/EndlessClient/README.md

  **--version <version>** Overrides the version set in the config file or hard-coded into the client.
 Convenient for connecting to different servers that might require different version numbers.

- **--clonecompat** Enables Main Clone compatibility mode.
-This allows using Main Clone GFX files that are packaged with the v0.0.29 that Sausage and friends put together.
-Specifically, it uses a BitmapV3InfoHeader and culture code 1033 when loading GFX.
+ **--account_delay_ms <value>** Sets the delay when creating an account.
+Some servers enforce a specific limit.
+Defaults to 2 seconds if unset.

 #### Version Numbers

 For easily switching servers, there's a version number config setting so it isn't limited to the hard-coded value build into the client by default.
+This can be set by server operators, or you can use the `--version` command line argument.

 #### Map Transitions